China's Xi calls for oil trade in yuan at Gulf summit in Riyadh

 A Saudi source, speaking before Xi's visit, told Reuters that a decision to sell small amounts of oil in yuan to China could make sense in order to pay Chinese imports directly, but "it is not yet the right time".

-Most of Saudi Arabia's assets and reserves are in dollars including more than $120 billion of US treasuries that Riyadh holds and the Saudi riyal, like that of other Gulf currencies, is pegged to the dollar.
+Most of Saudi Arabia's assets and reserves are in dollars including more than $120 billion of US Treasuries that Riyadh holds, and the Saudi riyal, like other Gulf currencies, is pegged to the dollar.

-Earlier, the Chinese leader said his visit heralded a new era in relations, voicing hope he Arab summits would become "milestone events in the history of China-Arab relations".
+Earlier, the Chinese leader said his visit heralded a new era in relations, voicing hope the Arab summits would become "milestone events in the history of China-Arab relations".